rxchel/rachellee/projects/electron-scattering/index.md

 ### UKRmol+

 UKRmol+ was used to perform electron-molecule scattering calculations within a close-coupling framework.

-The calculations included a configuration-interaction description of the molecular target together with a continuum representation of the incoming electron.
+The calculations combined a quantum-chemical description of the molecular target with a representation of the incident electron and were used to calculate scattering observables.

 ### ASTRA

-ASTRA was used as an independent approach to calculate electron-scattering observables.
-Comparing the ASTRA and UKRmol+ calculations provided a way to evaluate the effects of computational method, basis set, and model-space choices on the predicted scattering behavior.
+ASTRA was used as an independent computational approach to calculate electron-scattering observables.

+Using both UKRmol+ and ASTRA allowed me to investigate how computational methodology and model parameters influence the calculated scattering results.

 ---

-## Software & Technical Skills
+## Tools & Skills

-**Scientific Software**
+**Quantum Chemistry**

 - UKRmol+
 - ASTRA
 - Psi4
+- Configuration-interaction calculations
+- Close-coupling scattering methods

 **Programming & Data Analysis**

 - Python
-- Data visualization
 - Numerical data analysis
+- Scientific visualization

 **Computational Environment**

 - Linux
-- High-performance computing (HPC)
+- High-performance computing
-- Bash / command-line workflows
+- Command-line workflows

-**Methods**

-- Quantum chemistry
-- Configuration interaction
-- Close-coupling scattering calculations
-- Electron-molecule scattering
-- Computational benchmarking

 ---